google-marketing-solutions/creative-mango/README.md

-# Creative automation using Google Ads API
+# App Campaign Creative Automation Solution

 Creative automation serves as a feed-centric creative management solution tailored for ACi and ACe.
 It comes equipped with automated capabilities for seamlessly uploading videos to YouTube.<br/>